reifjulian/dobatch/README.md

 ## Advanced

 Before execution, `dobatch` monitors system resources to ensure sufficient CPU availability and prevent an excessive number of background Stata processes.
 Specifically, it delays execution until enough CPUs are free and the number of background Stata jobs remains within a set limit.
 If the system is busy, `dobatch` waits 5 minutes before rechecking the system resources.
-The default threshold are:
+The default thresholds are:

 ```stata
 MIN_CPUS_AVAILABLE = max(c(processors_lic) - 1, 1)